theGDM/File-Organizer/README.md

 # File Organizer
-File Organizer is a command-line based project.
+File Organizer is a <ins>command-line</ins> based project.
 It is made using JavaScript programming language.

 ## Features
 - Using help command it displays, all the commands and there operation.